GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/4-Using-Langchain.md

    const { OpenAIEmbeddings } = require("@langchain/openai");
    ```

-3. Directly beneath the line of code that sets up the MongoDB connection `const dbClient = new MongoClient(process.env.MONGODB_CONNECTION_STRING);`, add the following code to initialize the connection to the vector store that points to the `products` collection and associated index.
+3. Directly beneath the line of code that sets up the MongoDB connection `const dbClient = new MongoClient(process.env.MONGODB_CONNECTION_STRING); var dbname = process.env.MONGODB_Name;`, add the following code to initialize the connection to the vector store that points to the `products` collection and associated index.
 The `OpenAIEmbeddings` uses the default values obtained from the environment variables to initialize.

    ```javascript
    // set up the Azure Cosmos DB vector store using the initialized MongoDB client